 Some of the common problems associated with bricks and masonry are also signals that you may have problems with your foundation.
 You might notice the following issues if you have brick or masonry in your home or business:

 Steel piers or push piers can be installed beneath your foundation in both residential and commercial situations to add support and strength to prevent further foundation problems to occur.
 These piering products are easy to install with portable equipment.
 They can be load tested on site and then the load can be immediately transferred over.
-You will have piece of mind and your home or business’ value will be restored.
-If cracks have occurred they can be filled with either a cement grout or epoxy resin based on the site and location of the crack.
-This can prevent water from entering the cracks and making it’s way to your basement or crawlspace.
+You will have peace of mind and your home or business’ value will be restored.
+If cracks have occurred, they can be filled with either a cement grout or epoxy resin based on the site and location of the crack.
+This can prevent water from entering the cracks and making its way to your basement or crawl space.

 So don’t wait if you notice brick or masonry problems.
 They really can be an indicator of a much bigger problem.
 Some brick and masonry problems are cosmetic, but it is wise not to take chances.
 Our foundation repair experts can do an inspection and will let you know exactly what your brick and masonry problems might mean.
 Call us to get your inspection today!